-The Full Bloom Project is an online, research-informed body-positive parenting resource—designed by parents, for parents.
-Our mission is to teach parents how to transform their home environment into a place where children can naturally boost immunity to our appearance obsessed culture, so they can channel their precious resources towards more meaningful purposes; in other words, "fully bloom".
+The Full Bloom Project is a research-informed body-positive parenting resource—designed by parents, for parents.
+Our mission is to teach parents how to transform their home environment into a place where children can naturally boost immunity to our appearance obsessed culture, so they can channel their precious resources towards more meaningful purposes; in other words, "fully bloom."
 We are committed to finding innovative and practical ways to make research and activism in child and adolescent mental health, pediatric nutrition, Health at Every Size, and eating disorder prevention accessible to parents everywhere.

 meet the founders